QuentinRa/blog.quentinra.dev/special/discord/index.md

 popup allowing to get the message-id/channel-id and the guild id (used in the API).
-You can also delete/... a message using this but most people are using their right click for these.
+You can also delete/... a message using this but most people are using their right-click for these.

 The messages are allowing a lot of markdown syntax so you can use